ogbigboss/how-i-got-my-netflix-show-cancelled/README.md

 > Fiona: I know you're angry, Michael.
 But I know that an exploding car... can throw a man off balance.

 > Michael narrating: I don't much like dealing with paranoids.
 They get erratic, make bad decisions.
 Of course, that can be a help when you need them to make a bad decision.

+_Season 1 Episode 4_

+> Michael narrating: if it looks like you're about to get into a fight that could get you killed, try starting another one.